 As an extra precaution, we would prefer it if you would avoid serving PEANUT BUTTER to your child for breakfast before coming to the Centre.
-However, if you do so, please wash your child after breakfast and make sure his/her teeth are brushed, and that clothing is clean (perhaps getting him/her dressed after breakfast).
-In some cases, exposure to even the smallest amount of peanut residue may cause a severe reaction in children with allergies.
+However, if you do so, please wash your child after breakfast and make sure their teeth are brushed, and that clothing is clean.
+In some cases, exposure to even the smallest amount of peanut residue may cause severe reactions in children with allergies.
+We ask that no outside food be brought into the centre without prior permission from the Centre Director.

-This is a very serious issue, and we thank you for your understanding and co-operation.
+This is a very serious issue, and we thank you for your understanding and cooperation.
 If you have any questions, please see the Centre Director.